NEUROIMAGING / NEUROSONOLOGY

 Clinical presentation

-- clinical symptoms are provoked by unilateral rotation of the head (combined with retroflection), which disappear after returning the head to the neutral position
+- clinical symptoms are provoked by unilateral head rotation (combined with retroflexion) and disappear after when the head is returned to the neutral position

 - transient vertigo, visual disturbances